LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 | :----------------------------------------------------------------------------------------------------------------------------------: |
 |                   **Figure 6-4: Attempting to draw the MonoGame logo rotated 90° and centered on the game window**                   |

 The reason the sprite did not rotate as expected is because of the `origin` parameter.

 ### Origin

 The `origin` parameter specifies the point of origin in which the sprite is rendered from, rotated from, and scaled from.
 By default, if no origin is set, it will be [**Vector2.Zero**](xref:Microsoft.Xna.Framework.Vector2.Zero), the upper-left corner of the sprite.
 To visualize this, see Figure 6-5 below.
-The red square represents where the origin is for the sprite, and we can see how it's rotated around this origin point.
+The red square represents where the origin is for the sprite, and we can see how it is rotated around this origin point.

 | ![Figure 6-5: Demonstration of how a sprite is rotated around its origin](./videos/top-left-origin-rotation-example.webm) |
 | :-----------------------------------------------------------------------------------------------------------------------: |